 If you earn less than $51,813 a year and make personal after-tax contributions to your super, the government co-contribution scheme can help boost your super.

-To be eligible under this scheme, you need to make non-concessional super contributions in any given financial year.
-Non-concessional contributions are made from income you have already been taxed on, and therefore no additional tax is taken out when you place it into your super fund.
+According to the ATO, to be eligible under this scheme, you need to make non-concessional super contributions in any given financial year.
+As explained by the ATO, non-concessional contributions are made from income you have already been taxed on, and therefore no additional tax is taken out when you place it into your super fund.
 You can contribute regularly throughout the year or make a single lump-sum payment.

 The maximum benefit decreases gradually if you earn more than $36,813, and cuts out entirely if you earn more than $51,813.
 You can calculate your superannuation co-contribution entitlement using the ATO’s calculator.